PS 951

 Alignment with PS 951

 PS 951 is aligned with international frameworks such as ISAE 3402 but provides a national interpretation and application for German auditors.
-It gives companies a recognized framework for demonstrating the adequacy and effectiveness of their internal controls.
+It gives companies a recognised framework for demonstrating the adequacy and effectiveness of their internal controls.

 2016